-13.4.
-Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

-14. Good Practice in the Implementation of the World Heritage Convention

-14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

-14.2 - Define which topics are covered by this example of good practice at the State Party level.
+- 13.4.
+Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention N/A - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.Regular workshop for managers of World Cultural Heritage sites focused on current conservation, management and interpretation issues - 14.2 Define which topics are covered by this example of good practice at the State Party level.

 Sustainable Development

 Synergies

+State of Conservation

 Management

-Governance

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Mongolian National Commission for UNESCO

-15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+Ministry of Environment of the Slovak Republic natural heritage Monuments Board of the Slovak Republic cultural heritage - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

 State Party Good

-Site Managers Good
+Site Managers Fair

 UNESCO World Heritage Centre Good

-Advisory Bodies Good
+Advisory Bodies Fair